ouonline/luacpp/README.md

 `LuaClass::set()` is a template function used to export member functions for this class.

-All user-defined class member functions should be called with colon operator, in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
+Class member functions should be called with colon operator, in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

 The following program displays how to use `LuaUserdata` to exchange data between C++ and Lua.